-- Treat the instructor and TAs with respect, even via email or in any other online communication. - Always use your professors' proper title: Dr. or Prof. - Unless specifically invited, don't refer to a professor by their first name.
-Calling your TAs by their first name is fine. - Use clear and concise language. - Remember that all college-level communication should have correct spelling and grammar. - Avoid slang terms such as "wassup?" and texting abbreviations such as "u" instead of "you." - Use standard fonts such as Times New Roman and use a size 11 or 12 font. - Avoid using the caps lock feature AS IT CAN BE INTERPRETED AS YELLING. - Limit and possibly avoid the use of emoticons like :).

-- Be cautious when using humor or sarcasm as tone is sometimes lost in an email or discussion post and your message might be taken seriously or be construed as being offensive. - Be careful with personal information (both yours and others). - Do not send confidential information via email.
+- Treat the instructor with respect, even via email or in any other online communication. - · Always use your professors' proper title: Dr. or Prof., or if you are unsure use Mr. or Ms. - · Unless specifically invited, don't refer to a professor by their first name. - Use clear and concise language. - · Remember that all college-level communication should have correct spelling and grammar. - · Avoid slang terms such as "wassup?" and texting abbreviations such as "u" instead of "you." - · Use standard fonts such as Times New Roman and use a size 12 or 14 point font. - · Avoid using the caps lock feature AS IT CAN BE INTERPRETED AS YELLING. - · Limit and possibly avoid the use of emoticons like:). - Be cautious when using humor or sarcasm as tone is sometimes lost in an email or discussion post and your message might be taken seriously or be construed as being offensive. - Be careful with personal information (both yours and others). - · Do not send confidential information via email.